The $L^p$ regularity problem for parabolic operators with transversally independent coefficients: Introduction

 \begin{theorem} Assume that the parabolic PDE $\LL u= \dr_t u -\divg (A \nabla u)=0$ is defined on the domain $\Omega=\mathcal O\times\R$, where $\mathcal O\subset\R^{n+1}$ is an unbounded Lipschitz domain of the form:

 and that the matrix $A$ is uniformly elliptic \eqref{E:elliptic} with bounded and measurable coefficients.
-Assume,in addition, that
+Assume, in addition, that

 Then there exists $p_0>1$ such that for all $1<p<p_0$ the $L^p$ Regularity problem for the equation $\LL u=0$ in $\Omega$ is solvable (c.f.
 Definition \ref{DefRpar}).
 Moreover, this interval of solvability $(1,p_0)$ is dual to the interval of solvability of the $L^q$ Dirichlet problem (c.f.
-Definition \ref{DefDir}) for the adjoint equation in $\Omega$ which is solvable for all $q>p_0'$. \end{theorem}
+Definition \ref{DefDir}) for the adjoint equation in $\Omega$ which is solvable for all $q>p_0'$. \end{theorem} We note that the duality between the Regularity problem for $\LL$ in the interval $(1,p_0)$ and the Dirichlet problem for $\LL^*$ in the interval $(p'_0,\infty)$ is sharp, i.e., $p_0$ and $p_0'$ are natural endpoints at which solvability fails; this is a consequence of the papers \cite{DinD, DinN}, where the first paper establishes the direction \lq\lq Regularity for $\LL$ implies Dirichlet for $\LL^*$" and the latter paper the reverse direction.
+In particular, by analogy with the elliptic theory of \cite{HKMP2, AM}, one cannot in general expect solvability of the Regularity problem beyond the interval $(1,p_0)$.
+The other endpoint for the Regularity problem at $p=1$ holds with boundary data in a certain Hardy-Sobolev space $\dot{\HS}^{1}_{1,1/2}(\R^n\times\R)$ which we introduce in Definition \ref{HSato}.
+This follows again from the result in \cite{DinN}.

 {\bf Acknowledgement:} We would like to thank Steve Hofmann for some helpful discussions, especially for pointing us to the paper \cite{AtEN}.
+We also thank the anonymous referee for a careful reading of our paper and for very helpful suggestions to improve its readability.